Panlizhi/VPN/README.md

 ## 🧩 Discussion

-I implemented the whole framework but it didn't work well, and I speculate on the following reasons: 1 parameter unknown
+I implemented the whole framework but it didn't work well, and I speculate on the following reasons:

 - **Noise constraints parameteris unknown** (C1, C2 in original paper)
 - **Visualization methods** of noise patterns and variance heatmaps